top of page

 Season Notes: Thrives in cool weather; flavor and color improve with fall temperatures.

-Dill, thyme, sage, and mint help repel pests.
-Dill attracts beneficial insects that prey on cabbage worms, while Thyme's strong scent acts as a repellant to the cabbage moth.
+Companion planting is a wonderful way to enhance your garden's health and productivity.
+Consider planting dill, thyme, sage, and mint to help repel pests.
+Dill attracts beneficial insects that prey on cabbage worms, while thyme's strong scent acts as a deterrent to the cabbage moth.
 Mint is best grown nearby, not directly beside, to confuse pests with its scent.

-Carrots, beets, onions, leeks, garlic, and celery make excellent companion vegetables for cabbage.
-Carrots and beets grow at different soil depths, reducing competition below ground, while onions, leeks, and garlic deter pests with their strong scent.
+Carrots, beets, onions, leeks, garlic, and celery make excellent companions for cabbage.
+Carrots and beets grow at different soil depths, reducing competition below ground.
+Onions, leeks, and garlic deter pests with their strong scent.
 Celery is traditionally planted nearby to support healthy growth and reduce pest pressure.

 Bright companions like marigolds, nasturtiums, and calendula bring both beauty and function to the cabbage patch.
-Marigolds help deter pests while attracting beneficial insects, nasturtiums act as a trap crop for aphids and cabbage pests, and calendula encourages pollinators and supports a balanced, healthy garden ecosystem.
+Marigolds help deter pests while attracting beneficial insects.
+Nasturtiums act as a trap crop for aphids and cabbage pests, while calendula encourages pollinators and supports a balanced, healthy garden ecosystem.

 Heirloom varieties carry the stories of gardeners who once tended the soil through both peace and hardship.
-In growing even a few heirloom vegetables today, we honor their care and find a bit of self-reliance for ourselves in uncertain times.
+Growing even a few heirloom vegetables today allows us to honour their care and find a bit of self-reliance for ourselves in uncertain times.
 May your garden nourish you with the same comfort and hope that these humble seeds once brought to generations past.

-Here's to homegrown abundance and the simple magic of tending what matters most,
+Here's to homegrown abundance and the simple magic of tending to what matters most.

 Comments